dev-tek/GDS/README.md

 Now, all you have to do is type your Google Dataset search query into the omnibox and depress the enter / return key.
 Your

 Google Dataset Query will be submitted and loaded into the current tab.
-Through this together for data scientists
+Threw this together for data scientists

 or anyone who wants to quickly access Google's Dataset Search and preserve Chrome's default search engine.
 Most of the code